Interlock-Rochester/light-displays/README.md

 Various projects that emit photons in various pleasing patterns.

-This repository contains three main projects:
+This repository contains these projects:

 - [ARLENE](Arlene) - Arduino microcontroller connected to eight solid-state relays, ostensibly to electrical fairy lights of some kind.
 One button controls pattern displayed and speed.